- Undergraduate Students

 - Single study room accommodation is guaranteed to all first-year undergraduates who have firmly accepted a full-time place at the university and applied for accommodation by the relevant cut-off date.
 In recent years the university has been able to offer accommodation to the majority of students who have an Insurance Offer or who have come through Clearing.

-- University halls offer self-catered and catered options across three sites – on the campus itself, or in the student villages, of Carnatic and Greenbank, set in suburban parkland.
+- University halls offer self-catered and catered options across two sites – on the campus itself, or in the Greenbank Student Village (self-catered only), set in suburban parkland.

 - Rent includes utility bills and also meals for students in catered accommodation.
 Those living at the student villages have access to social spaces, computer study rooms, shops, restaurants, outdoor activity areas and libraries.

 |Self-Catered||from £5,400 to £8,283 per year|